 APPRAISALS AND TAX DEDUCTIONS FOR CHARITABLE GIFTS: By law, the USMA Library cannot assign values to gifts-in-kind.
 For donations that exceed a value of $500, IRS Tax Form 8283 must be filed.
 Guidance on the tax aspects of donations is provided by IRS Publication 526 (Charitable Contributions), Publication 561 (Determining the Value of Donated Property), and Publication 1771 (Charitable Contributions - Substantiation and Disclosure Requirements).
 Donors should arrange to have all appraisals completed prior to donation and the physical transfer of custody of materials to USMA Library.

-ACKNOWLEDGEMENT: The USMA Library acknowledges all gifts-in-kind via letter.
+ACKNOWLEDGEMENT: The USMA Library acknowledges all gifts-in-kind.
 For materials processed and added to our collections, a note is made in the catalog record of the item with the name of the donor.
-Physical attribution or acknowledgement on gift materials purchased with gift funds or of gifts-in-kind will be made at the discretion of the Librarian, USMA, or in accordance with the gift agreement.
+Physical attribution or acknowledgement on gift materials purchased with gift funds or of gifts-in-kind will be made at the discretion of the Associate Dean and Director of Libraries and Archives, or in accordance with the gift agreement.

 COORDINATION: Gifts and gifts-in-kind are coordinated through the administrative offices of the USMA Library.
-Generally, gifts should be pre-approved by email through the Office of the Librarian, USMA.
-We request a complete list of materials proposed for donation be sent via email to email@example.com for an initial review by library staff.
+Generally, gifts should be pre-approved by email through the Office of the Associate Dean and Director of Libraries and Archives.
+We request a complete list of materials proposed for donation be sent via email to email@example.com for an initial review by Library staff.

 PHYSICAL TRANSFER OF MATERIALS: Generally, it is the responsibility of the donor to send, ship, or deliver all donated materials to the USMA Library.
-All gifts-in-kind should be accompanied by a completed and signed Gift-in-Kind Donation Form available for download on the USMA Library website.
+All gifts-in-kind should be accompanied by a completed and signed Gift-in-Kind Donation Form included as an appendix to this policy.